 Aeshna juncea (Moorland Hawker/Common Hawker)

 Another of the large mosaic hawkers.
-Nominally common it may be but I had to go to the Pyrenees to see my first.
+Nominally common it may be but I was in the Pyrenees when I saw my first.
 I saw and heard a male literally slam into and grab a female (who I think was already ovipositing) beside the Lac de Payolle before the pair flew off in tandem.
 It seemed like a quite a violent encounter.

 - Paired dots on each abdominal segment